Chapter 22. Programming

 Local Pointers

 Although we know that pointing between electronic texts which are in constant development is inherently fragile, there are situations in which we need to be able to create a canonically-formatted text reference in a critical text to a specific point in the text which is being discussed.
-If these texts are in the same portfolio, then we know they will be built at the same time, and therefore any output created will be consistent across that build.
+If these texts are in the same edition directory, then we know they will be built at the same time, and therefore any output created will be consistent across that build.

 This enables us to solve the particular problem noted above, where we would like to have a canonically-structured textual reference such as 2.3.45 appearing in the critical text, and this is particularly important for the print texts that we are going to publish.
 We don’t want to have the author of the critical text write a literal 2.3.45 into their document, because lineation may change as the text is edited, but we do want a critical introduction to be able to contain such text when it is printed; therefore the actual text must be generated at build time.
 We do this using a <ptr> element with @type=localCit: